web analytics

 Such a cancer is one of the more common among men over the age of sixty.

-Best early tests to determine the presence of prostate cancer are recommended earlier for those at a higher risk.
+The best early tests to determine the presence of prostate cancer are recommended earlier for those at a higher risk.

 Additionally, those who have a family history of prostate cancer are at high risk.